balakrishna31arju/AI-Internship-Pantech-Solutions/README.md

 # Artificial Intelligence using Python - 30 Days Internship
 This Repository contains Projects & Assignments done as a part of my AI Internship at Pantech Solutions.

-The following Topics & Projects are done.
+The following Topics & Projects are done and learned.

 # ARTIFICIAL INTELLIGENCE
 1. How to create basic AI application (Chat bot using DialogFlow)